Natti94/Quiz/README.md

 A responsive quiz application with multiple subjects.
 Choose a subject, answer questions with instant feedback and explanations, and cancel at any time to see a summary of your current score.
 Includes a gated exam with an unlock key and per-question level (G/VG).
 The WAI subject (Web Architecture & Internet) covers HTTP/HTTPS, proxies, authN/Z, crypto, logging, and OWASP Top 10 topics.
 An Updates section displays the latest commits from this repository via a Netlify Function (with Prev/Next navigation).

+Automated releases: the project uses Conventional Commits + semantic-release to auto-bump versions (patch/minor/major), generate a changelog, tag, and publish GitHub Releases on pushes to main.
+The current version is also shown in the app header.

 ## Features

 - Subject chooser with card UI